Hong Kong Disneyland: Public relations

 Disney initially refused to release the attendance figures after media reports surfaced saying the park's attendance numbers might be lower than expected.
 Disney finally declared on 24 November 2005, that Disney had over 1 million guests during its first two months of operation.

 In response to negative publicity locally and to boost visitor numbers, Hong Kong Disneyland offered $50 discounts for admission tickets to holders of Hong Kong I.D. cards in the period before 2005 Christmas.
 Also, from March to June 2006, the park offered Hong Kong I.D. card holders the opportunity to purchase a two-day admission ticket for the price of a single day ticket.

 Attendance

-Because of COVID-19 regulations imposed by the Hong Kong government, the park closed down from 26 January to 18 June 2020.
-The park then reopened from 19 June to 14 July 2020, however the Hong Kong government retightened community epidemic prevention measures due to the dramatic increase in the number of positive cases.
-The park reopened on 25 September 2020.
+The significant decline in attendance between 2020 and 2023 is due to the COVID-19 regulations imposed in Hong Kong, which included, during several periods, temporary closure of the Resort, reduction in Park capacity, quarantine measures and vaccinations required for visitors entering Hong Kong.

 In popular culture

 In the 2012 Indian Tamil-language musical romantic comedy film Podaa Podi, a song depicting the relationship between a father and son, written by Vaali and sung by Silambarasan himself, was shot with him and his 1 year old nephew Samarth at Hong Kong Disneyland, making it the first Tamil film to be shot there.

 The hit Indian sitcom Taarak Mehta Ka Ooltah Chashmah filmed episodes 1470 to 1478 at Hong Kong Disneyland, where various show characters experienced the attractions.

-MIRROR 'Boss' Music Video was filmed at Hong Kong Disneyland in 2021.
+The music video for the song "Boss" by MIRROR was filmed at Hong Kong Disneyland in 2021.